Shantinatha: Colossal statues

 In 2016, the tallest statue of Shantinatha, with a height of 54 ft, was erected in Ajmer.
 The 32 ft statue of Shantinath at Prachin Bada Mandir, Hastinapur and Shantinath Jinalaya, Shri Mahavirji.
 Aggalayya Gutta in Warangal has a 30 ft image carved in 11th century CE.
 The 22.5 ft statue of Shantinath at Bhojpur Jain Temple.

 Aharji enshrines a 22 ft idol installed in 1180 CE.
 Shantinatha basadi, Halebidu houses a 18 ft idol.
 Naugaza Digambar Jain temple in Alwar has 17.5 ft colossi dated 922 CE.
 The 15 ft image at Shantinatha temple, Khajuraho and Shantinath Basadi, Chandragiri.
 The 12.5 ft statue in Bahuriband and Pawagiri, built in the 12th century.

-Famous temples
+Temples

 Along with Rishabhanatha, Neminatha, Parshvanatha and Mahavira, Shantinatha is one of the five Tirthankaras who attract the most devotional worship among the Jains.
 Various Jain temple complexes across India feature him, and these are important pilgrimage sites in Jainism.
 Hastinapur, for example, is a hilly part of Uttar Pradesh, which is believed to have been a place of Shantinath, along with Aranatha and Kunthunath.
-Important Shantinatha temple complexes include Shantinatha Temple in Khajuraho – a UNESCO World Heritage Site, Shantinatha temple, Halebidu – tentative list for UNESCO World Heritage Site, Prachin Bada Mandir, Hastinapur, Shantinath Temple in Deogarh, Shantinatha Basadi, Jinanathapura, Shantinath Jain Teerth, Aharji Jain Teerth, Shantinath Jain temple, Kothara, Odegal basadi, Pavagiri Tirth, Kanch Mandir of Indore and Shantinath Jain Temple in Leicester, United Kingdom.
+Important Shantinatha temple complexes include Shantinatha Temple in Khajuraho (UNESCO World Heritage Site), Semliya Śvetāmbara Tirth, Bhopawar Śvetāmbara Tirth, Shantinatha temple, Halebidu, Prachin Bada Mandir, Hastinapur, Shantinath Temple in Deogarh, Shantinatha Basadi, Jinanathapura, Shantinath Jain Teerth, Aharji Jain Teerth, Shantinath Jain temple, Kothara, Odegal basadi, Pavagiri Tirth, Kanch Mandir of Indore, Ladnu Jain temple, Beenaji and Shantinath Jain Temple in Leicester, United Kingdom.